Saokz/LLWebScraping-Stuff/README.md

 TODO

-  -give better names to the variables in the word finder scripts

-  -finish diksiyonaryo.py

   -modify word finder scripts to just take command line arguments, or make a design decision regarding how they will be used with other projects, and modify them that way